2.3 Time series patterns

 Many time series include trend, cycles and seasonality.
 When choosing a forecasting method, we will first need to identify the time series patterns in the data, and then choose a method that is able to capture the patterns properly.

-The following four examples show different combinations of the above components.
+The examples in Figure 2.3 show different combinations of the above components.